Big Island East Shore Beach Park

 Essential Tips for a Great Issac Hale Beach Visit

 Be aware of high surf advisories on this beach.
 The beach can be dangerous for swimming during periods of high surf.
-In addition, there are some rocks just offshore that can make getting in and out of the water difficult in certain places.
-It can be challenging to find parking at Isaac Hale Beach Park on weekends and holidays.
+In addition, there are some rocks just offshore can make getting in and out of the water difficult in certain places.
+Finding parking at Isaac Hale Beach Park on weekends and holidays can be challenging.
 It is best to arrive early in the morning or at an off time like late afternoon.

 — article continued below —

 If you're visiting the Big Island of Hawaii soon, be sure to download your copy of one of our updated 2023 Big Island Visitor Guides.
 We've updated both travel guides with a lot of new great information for potential visitors (and those who've been a time or two as well).

 ~ Trusted by Millions of Hawaii Visitors Annually ~